Project 5

 pinMode(pin, INPUT_PULLUP);

-The layout above is for a pushbutton that uses the Arduino Nano’s internal pullup resistor.
+The layout above is for a pushbutton that uses the ESP32’s internal pullup resistor.

 DFPLayer Mini MP3 Player

-The Arduino Nano has too little memory to load and play audio files.
-Instead, we use a separate device to store and manage the audio media: The DFPlayer Mini is a small MP3 module that connects to an Arduino board (or other microcontrollers) over UART.
+The ESP32 has too little memory to load and play audio files.
+Instead, we use a separate device to store and manage the audio media: The DFPlayer Mini is a small MP3 module that connects to an ESP32 (or other microcontrollers) over UART.

-Though it supports a variety of control modes, we will use the module's serial mode.
+We will use the module's serial mode.
 In serial mode, we need only connect the module's TX/RX, Power, Ground, and speaker pins.
-Using UART, the Arduino will send commands to the DFPlayer Mini to playback songs, pause, change volume, etc. This is facilitated by a custom Arduino library.
+Using UART, the ESP32 will send commands to the DFPlayer Mini to playback songs, pause, change volume, etc. This is facilitated by a custom Arduino library.

 Explore more about the DFplayer Mini at its wiki page.